 Authors will be notified of the date and time of the presentation if accepted after the early bird deadline, when all presenters need to register.
 This is to ensure once the programme is grouped, this consists of confirmed presenters only.

-> For individual submissions
+> For individual and poster submissions

-Only the one abstract will be accepted per main author, which will be the highest scoring paper.
+Only the one abstract will be accepted per main presenting author, which will be the highest scoring paper.
 You can still submit more than one paper.

 Similarly this does not apply if you have also been accepted for a symposia or alternative format session

 BERA reserves the right to reassign your abstract to a different SIG than submitted if more relevant for grouping purposes.

 Special Interest Groups (SIGs)

 BERA SIGs vary in character, function and level of activities and participation in them is one of the benefits of being a member of BERA.
 All submissions should indicate the SIG which closely relates to the topic when submitting.
 If your abstract is accepted the convenors who group the individual papers, can check other similar papers and may change the SIG at the programming stage.
 If your paper abstract does not fall within the remits of the listed SIGs, please email email@example.com and you will be given instructions how to submit.
 For more information on SIGs visit: https://www.bera.ac.uk/communities/special-interest-groups.